-- Don't move a severely injured person unless the danger of fire or passing traffic makes it necessary. - Stop heavy bleeding by applying direct pressure to the wound. - Keep the injured person warm.
+- Do not move a severely injured person unless the danger of fire or passing traffic makes it necessary. - Stop heavy bleeding by applying direct pressure to the wound. - · Keep the injured person warm.

-2.21 - Fires
+2.21 - FIRES

 Truck fires can cause damage and injury.
 Learn the causes of fires and how to prevent them.
 Know what to do to extinguish fires.